Steve Tracey

 About

-Steve Tracey is both the executive director for the Center for Supply Chain Research and a professor of practice for the Supply Chain and Information Systems Department within the Smeal College of Business.
-Tracey also served as the executive director for Penn State Executive Programs from 2017-21 and has delivered award-winning open enrollment and customized executive education programs both in the classroom and on leading-edge virtual platforms.
+Steve Tracey is both the executive director for the Center for Supply Chain Research ® and a professor of practice for the Supply Chain and Information Systems Department within the Smeal College of Business.
+Tracey also served as the executive director for Penn State Executive Programs at Smeal from 2017-21 and has delivered award-winning open enrollment and customized executive education programs both in the classroom and on leading-edge virtual platforms.

-He sits on both the management and leadership committees for the Smeal College of Business.
-He recently served as co-chair for the Health Resources Task Force, a group responsible for designing and implementing the University’s testing and contact tracing response to the COVID-19 pandemic along with Dr. Kevin Black, Dean of the College of Medicine.
-During the early days of the pandemic, he was one of the leaders of the Manufacturing and Sterilization for COVID-19 (MASC) initiative at Penn State.
+He recently served as co-chair for the Health Resources Task Force, a group responsible for designing and implementing the University’s testing and contact tracing response to the COVID-19 pandemic along with Dr. Kevin Black, then-dean of the College of Medicine.
+During the very early days of the pandemic, he was one of the leaders of the Manufacturing and Sterilization for COVID-19 (MASC) initiative at Penn State.

 In The Media